GraphQLGuide/book/text/README.md

 # The book

 While this book is great when read cover-to-cover, it’s organized as a reference text, so you can also use it to look up a specific topic.
-For instance, if you’re familiar with most GraphQL types but want to learn about Unions, you can look them up in the Table of Contents under Chapter 3: Type System—[Section 9: Unions](3.md#unions).
-Or if you’re already doing basic queries in your React app, and you want to implement infinite scrolling, you can look it up under Chapter 6: React—Section 5: Advanced querying—[Paginating](6.md#paginating).
+For instance, if you’re familiar with most GraphQL types but want to learn about Unions, you can look them up in the Table of Contents under Chapter 3: Type System > [Section 9: Unions](3.md#unions).
+Or if you’re already doing basic queries in your React app, and you want to implement infinite scrolling, you can look it up under Chapter 6: React > Section 5: Advanced querying > [Paginating](6.md#paginating).

 [Chapter 1](1.md) introduces GraphQL and shows why it’s better than REST.

 Chapters [2](2.md) and [3](3.md) explain the language itself and its type system.

 [Chapter 4](4.md) goes in depth on how a GraphQL server responds to a query.
 It’s great for a full understanding of the technology, but you don’t *need* to know it unless you’re contributing to a GraphQL server library.
-So it’s totally fine to skip this—you’ll still understand everything if you go straight to [Chapter 11](11.md), the practical server-coding chapter.
+So it’s totally fine to skip this—you’ll still understand everything if you go straight to [Chapter 11](11.md), the practical server coding chapter.

 [Chapter 5: Client Dev](5.md) is the first of the coding chapters, and introduces common concepts among client libraries.
-Then we have a chapter for each library:
+Then we have a chapter for each of these libraries:

 - [Chapter 6: React](6.md)
 - [Chapter 7: Vue](7.md)